rahidelvi/blog/_posts/2017-02-22-how-to-import-an-outline-into-mindmup.markdown

 *Previously, Feb 22, 2017*

-While it’s not as pretty as other options on the market, it more than compensates in function and usability.
-It’s minimal, super responsive and comes with a neat set of keyboard shortcuts.
-Build in a little muscle memory and you’ll be manipulating ideas on the canvas with no effort.
-And if you’re using MindMup with Google Drive, it’s free, including real time collaboration capabilities.

-Sometimes I realize the best tool for the job is a mind map after I've started an outline somewhere else like on a word processor or a slide deck.
-Sometimes my fellow collaborator started their outline outside a mind map.
-So how do you bring these kinds of outlines into MindMup?

-There isn't a convenient way.

 MindMup allows you to import an offline MindMup file with the `.mup` extension or a Freemind file with the `.mm` extension.
 You can't directly import plain text or csv files.
 At least not yet.

 But [Freeplane][5], a fork of the Freemind project, offers a pretty convenient way of importing plain text content into a Freeplane mind map.
 From there it's easy to bring it into MindMup.